 First, you must understand that people seldom realize they are losing, or have lost, their SA until it is too late to make significant corrective action(s) for both mission accomplishment and team member safety.

 Second, to maintain your SA requires a physical and emotional commitment to pay attention.
-The “what” you must pay attention to is not always obvious or instinctual.
-Most people’s attention focuses on, or gets distracted by, those things that are loud, moving, shiny/bright or that which is close to you; especially in your personal space.
+The “what” you must pay attention to is not always obvious or instinctual; Most people’s attention focuses on, or gets distracted by, things that are loud, moving, or shiny/bright or that which are close to you; especially in your personal space.

 Now let’s touch on specific barriers –

 The number one barrier, without any doubt, to high quality and accurate Situational Awareness is “communications.”
 However, there are more barriers than just communications.
 However, all SA barriers can be broken down into to basically two categories, physical and emotional/mental.

 - Communication – Hardware

 - Staffing (under staffed, level of training)

 - Tunnel Vision

 - Health (tired/fatigue, ill, injured)

 - Overwhelmed (including: stress, distraction, conflict & Paralysis by Analysis)